-The New Balance Minimus 20v7 Trainers come in a variety of colors of which many are on the muted side, allowing them to blend in with any training gear.
+The New Balance Minimus 20v7 Trainers come in a variety of colors (many are on the muted side), allowing them to blend in with any training gear.
 If you do like a flashier look, there are brightly colored options as well.

 - Great for weightlifting and cross training

 Made specifically for racing, the Altra Vanish-R provides all of the features you need to perform at the top of your game.
 Meant primarily for road running, this unisex running shoe features a Zero Drop Platform that aligns your heel and toes to keep the impact low as you run.

 This shoe is meant for speed.
 It’s equipped with a Propel Plate feature that gives you the most return on energy exerted.
 Instead of absorbing your energy, the shoe springs you forward with every step.

 The mesh toe helps your feet breathe as you run and locks your foot into place.
 While it is a bit stiffer than other barefoot running shoes, it can support your foot through sprints or through an entire marathon.

 If you are looking for a less-cumbersome racing shoe, the Altra Vanish-R will have you flying down the track or road in no time.

 - Not as minimalist